afirth/blog.camunda.org/content/post/2019/05/camunda-bpm-7110-alpha4-released.md

 In an effort to increase the coverage on logged operations, we are introducing new logs for several actions:

-* Create, update and delete users, groups, tenants, memberships and authorizations
+* Create, update and delete users, groups, tenants, memberships, and authorizations
 * Set and recalculate job due dates
 * Synchronously delete historic process, decision and task instances
 * Delete batches and historic batches